duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_5_hw_assembly_db21m.md

 </div>

 ### Step 39
-Gently press the pin connector of the `HUT` on the pins on the NVIDIA Jetson Nano board and tighten it with two nylon M2.5 nuts (`N2`).
+Gently press the pin connector of the `HUT` on the pins on the NVIDIA Jetson Nano board.
 Make sure both motor cables are routed through the slit in the `HUT` board.

 <div figure-id="fig:db21-step_39">
      <img src="db21-step_39.png" style='width: 40em' />